thegeeklab/wp-docker-buildx/README.md

 Woodpecker CI plugin to build multiarch Docker images with buildx.
 This plugin is a fork of [drone-plugins/drone-docker](https://github.com/drone-plugins/drone-docker).
 You can find the full documentation at [https://wp-plugin-index.geekdocs.de](https://wp-plugin-index.geekdocs.de/plugins/wp-docker-buildx).

-## Versioning

-The tags follow the major version of Docker, e.g. `20`, and the minor and patch parts reflect the `version` of the plugin.
-A full example would be `20.12.5`.
-Minor versions can introduce breaking changes, while patch versions can be considered non-breaking.

 ## Community

 <!-- prettier-ignore-start -->